privacyguides/privacyguides.org/docs/os/macos-overview.md

 ##### App Sandbox

-On macOS, whether an app is sandboxed is determnined by the developer when they sign it.
-The App Sandbox protects against vulnerabilities in the apps you run by limiting what a malicious actor can do in the even that the app is exploited.
-It can't protect against malicious developers.
+On macOS, whether an app is sandboxed is determined by the developer when they sign it.
+The App Sandbox protects against vulnerabilities in the apps you run by limiting what a malicious actor can do in the event that the app is exploited.
+The App Sandbox *alone* can't protect against [:material-package-variant-closed-remove: Supply Chain Attacks](../basics/common-threats.md#attacks-against-certain-organizations){ .pg-viridian } by malicious developers.
 For that, sandboxing needs to be enforced as it is on the App Store.

 macOS apps submitted to the App Store after June 1, 2012 are required to be sandboxed using the [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).